-The Easter C2C Blanket CAL is now complete with Part 10 Joining and Border instructions!
+The Easter C2C Blanket CAL which is a free crochet pattern is now complete with Part 10 Joining and Border instructions!
+Find links below to each square’s free crochet pattern with full color graph & written instructions.

 How much fun this blanket has been!
 I have so enjoyed seeing your projects in my Facebook group!
 I love seeing the colors and variations you make to my patterns.
 I hope you all have enjoyed this Crochet a Long as much as I have!